 Flowers and trees beautify the garden.
 Especially if you keep your lawn tidy, prune the flowers and trees too.
-Many people regard cleaning up leaves from large yards a demanding task, particularly after the fall.
+Many people regard cleaning up leaves from large yards as a demanding task, particularly after the fall.
 Unfortunately, you can’t escape the duty.
 So the solution is to have a positive attitude and look for the best ways to tackle the job.

 With the right mindset and right tools, maintaining your garden is a simple routine job.
 Here are a few tips on how you can clear leaves from your backyard;